The complete beginners guide to how do I teach my dog a recall?

 On further discussion I will ask if the owner started to get angry and frustrated and shouted louder.
 Usual reply is yes.
 Of course this just makes the situation worse.

-Remember the failure of the recall starts as soon as you get your puppy unless you start the correct training before you let them off the lead
+Remember the failure of the recall starts as soon as you get your puppy.
+You need to start the correct training before you let them off the lead

-One client told me the dog would ignore her for 1-2 hours and in the end she used to sit in the car in the car park and the dog would return when ready.
+One client told me the dog would ignore her for 1-2 hours.
+In the end she used to sit in the car in the car park and the dog would return when ready.

 This may sound extreme, but owner experiences of when the dog doesn’t come back when called is actually very common.

 Simply put it means the dog will come back to you first time when you call them.
 If only the actual process was that simple!!